anykeyh/clear/README.md

 ###### `NOT NULL DEFAULT ...` CASE

-In the case the data cannot be null but presence should not be check in clear, your can write:
+There's a case when a column CAN be null inside Crystal, if not persisted, but CANNOT be null inside Postgres.

+It's for example the case of the `id` column, which take value after saving !

+In this case, you can write:

 ```crystal
 class User